moeen-mahmud/100-days-of-code/log.md

 **Thoughts:**
 Today, I had the final exam.
 The exam was pretty good.
 I relax-coding and revised some topics as mentioned earlier.
 Tomorrow my new journey will begin.

+---

+### Day 46: September 14, 2021

+**Today's Progress**

+1. Today, I learned the legendary command `create-react-app` and coded a "Hello, world" program.
+However, I mostly explored the React doc.

+**Thoughts:**
+Tomorrow is my other final exam, that's why I didn't want to take much pressure.
+Hopefully, I will be able to learn it well from tomorrow.